Malkajgiri Junction railway station

-Malkajgiri Junction railway station (station code: MJF) is a railway station in Hyderabad, Telangana, India.
-It is a hub of commuter rail in Secunderabad Urban railway.
-Localities like Malkajgiri and Anandbagh are accessible from this station.
+Malkajgiri Junction railway station (station code: MJF) is a fifth grade non-suburban (NSG–5) category Indian railway station in Hyderabad railway division of South Central Railway zone.
+It is located in Hyderabad of the Indian state of Telangana.
+It was selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

 Services

 Malkajgiri railway station is well served with some passenger trains that operate on Secunderabad–Manmad line.
 Even a couple of Express trains halt here.
 They are: